slackapi/bolt-js/docs/_future/deploy_your_app.md

 ### Updating the code {#update-code}

-New features, functionalities, or other updates to your app can be deployed by committing a change and pushing it to Heroku.
-Your app will automatically be rebuilt to reflect the latest changes on your `main` branch, with the option to roll back to any previous version using `heroku releases:rollback [RELEASE]`.
+New features, functionalities, or other updates to your app are _automatically_ deployed after being committed and pushed to the `main` branch on your Heroku remote!
+This is all possible thanks to [the `Procfile` made earlier](#procfile).

+> 🎞 Different deployments of your app can be displayed with `heroku releases`, and you can rollback to a specific release using `heroku releases:rollback v12`.

 If you are using the Bolt for JavaScript Starter Template and want to see a change in action, update the greeting in `listeners/functions/hello-world.js` like so: